JoelMarcey/rust-innovation-lab/README.md

 Please read our [eligibility requirements](eligibility-requirements.md) to determine if the Rust Innovation Lab will be the right choice for hosting your project.

+If you meet the eligibility requirements, **please fill out the [application](https://github.com/rustfoundation/rust-innovation-lab/issues/new?template=ril-membership-application.yml)**.

 ## Will there be a standard template for projects in the RIL?

 Yes.
 Please see the [Rust Innovation Lab Project Template Repository](https://github.com/rustfoundation/rust-innovation-lab-new-project-template) for how a project will be generally structured.